 Generally, these sorts of calculations will lead you to the conclusion that a dark roof is good for colder climates and a lighter one is good for warm locations.
 The tricky part could be deciding what works best for your home if you live somewhere with both warm and cold months and similar energy bills in all seasons.
 In those locations, you might like to compromise on a brown roof.

-People are paying a lot more attention to energy efficiency when they build or refurbish homes these days.
-While things like solar paneling, thermal insulation and underfloor heating are all important, so is the color of your roof (and the material used).
+People are also paying a lot more attention to energy efficiency when they build or refurbish homes these days.
+While things like solar paneling, thermal insulation, and underfloor heating are all important, so is the color of your roof (and the material used).

-However, this isn’t an efficient way of melting snow and shouldn’t be the only thing you rely on. it might only make a small difference in some instances.
-That’s mainly because during the winter, even a black roof won’t actually be that warm, so when it snows, there won’t be too much heat in the roof to melt the snow.
+However, this isn’t an efficient way of melting snow.
+It shouldn’t be the only thing you rely on. it might only make a small difference in some instances.
+That’s mainly because during the winter, even a black roof won’t actually be that warm.
+When it snows, there won’t be too much heat in the roof to melt the snow.
 There still might be enough for very small amounts of snow, but not a large flurry.

-There’s another thing to remember with black roofs in the winter. if they’re covered in snow, even a light dusting, they won’t actually behave like black roofs—they’ll be like light ones.
+There’s another thing to remember with black roofs in the winter.
+If they’re covered in snow, even a light dusting, they won’t actually behave like black roofs—they’ll be like light ones.
 That means they won’t continue to absorb heat in the same way.
-This makes it an important consideration when looking at roofing colors, as if you like somewhere that gets a lot of snow, it’ll basically be a light-colored roof for the part of the year you wanted to make the most of a darker heat-absorbing one.
+This is an important consideration when looking at roofing colors.
+If you live somewhere that gets a lot of snow, it’ll basically be a light-colored roof.

-That means that in really snowy areas, a black roof won’t matter.
-It’s in those slightly colder places that aren’t so cold they get completely snowy winters where you could make the real savings thanks to a more heat-absorbing roof.
+That means that in really snowy areas, black roofs aren’t a big deal when it comes to does a black roof make your house hotter.
+It’s in colder places where they get completely snowy winters where you could save money with a heat-absorbing roof.

 If you’re worried about whether a black roof will make your home too hot, then don’t be.
 It can play a role and affect energy cost, but it won’t make a cold house hot and vice versa.
-If you find there’s a bit too much heat in your home, there are a few steps to follow to help get things in order.
+If there’s too much heat in your home, you can get things in order.

 A darker roof needs to be installed by a good roofer and finished to a professional level.
 That’s because insulation and air flows are even more important when trying to make sure your home stays cool enough.
 Good ventilation is incredibly important when it’s hot if you’ve got a darker roof.